ArunSaini1/Clinic_Dashboard/README.md

 # Clinic_Dashboard
-I developed this dashboard using html,tailwind css, javascritp and react.
+I developed this dashboard using html,tailwind css, javascritp and react and basic node api.